maxx1128/Webdev-Study-Notes/NonFiction/Its(Not)You.md

 Playing dumb doesn't make dating easier - it helps avoid people who believe two people in a relationship shouldn't be equals.

 If someone perceives competency and intelligence as being "intimidating" or "hard to talk to," they're likely not worth it.
-Plus, career success normally does the opposite speaks **well** for someone's interpersonal skills.
+Plus, career success normally does the opposite and speaks **well** for someone's interpersonal skills.

 ## You're Too Desperate, You Need to Be Happy Alone